 As part of their mission, the Foundation advances loans to eligible students.
 These loans are unsecured and recorded at amortized cost less a reserve for uncollectible balances.
 The collection of these loans begins 90 days after the student has graduated, at which time regular payments are made for up to five years.
 These loans are non-interest bearing.

-An allowance for doubtful accounts is recorded based upon management's evaluation of the collectability of individual student accounts (Note 7).
-The Foundation considers any account which has stopped regular payment as past due and is written off only after all methods of collection have been exhausted.
-Bad debts, including the change in the allowance for doubtful accounts, for the years ending March 31, 2023 and 2022 were \$52,360 and \$2,401, respectively.
-The Foundation paid fees to assist with the administration of these loans of \$35,256 in 2023 and \$39,133 in 2022.
+On April 1, 2023, the Foundation adopted Accounting Standards Update No, 2016-13, Measurement of Credit Losses on Financial Instruments, and its related amendments.
+The new standard changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments, including loans receivable, from an incurred loss model to a current and expected loss model and adds certain new required disclosures.
+Under the current and expected loss (CECL) model, entities recognize credit losses to be incurred over the entire contractual term of the instrument rather than delaying recognition of credit losses until it is probable the loss has been incurred.
+In accordance with ASC 326, the Foundation evaluates certain criteria, including aging and historical write-offs, current economic condition of customers and future economic conditions to determine the appropriate allowance for credit losses.
+An allowance for credit losses is recorded based upon management's evaluation of the collectability of individual student accounts (Note 7).
+The adoption of ASC 326 did not have a significant impact on the Foundation's financial statements.
+Bad debts, including the change in the allowance for credit losses, for the years ending March 31, 2024 and 2023 were \$549,928 and \$52,360, respectively.
+The Foundation paid fees to assist with the administration of these loans of \$34,439 in 2024 and \$35,256 in 2023, respectively.